 - Patulin toxicity: A result of exposure to mycotoxins produced by this mold.

 Pulmonary aspergillosis is a collective term used for several pulmonary disorders caused by an Aspergillus infection.
 In most cases, it does not occur in normal, healthy individuals, as Aspergillus is a weak pathogen.
 The disease usually affects immunocompromised individuals, such as those undergoing organ transplant therapy, chemotherapy for leukemia, and among people living with AIDS.
 However, pulmonary aspergillosis can also affect people with underlying lung diseases such as tuberculosis or chronic obstructive pulmonary disease, but with otherwise normally functioning immune systems .

 Aspergillus clavatus allergy

-Malt Worker’s Lung disease
+Malt Worker’s lung disease

 Aspergillus clavatus patulin toxicity

-Treatment of Aspergillus clavatum health conditions
+Treatment of Aspergillus clavatus health conditions